sleekmason/Lilidog/README.md

 - Newsboat RSS reader with a custom configuration already in place and ready for new RSS feeds.

-- BFQ IO Scheduler by Default.
+- BFQ IO Scheduler by Default for spinning drives.
+"Mq-Deadline" for SSD and eMMC, and "None" for nvme. <br/>
 To change this to kernel default, delete 60-scheduler.rules in /etc/udev/rules.d

 - Feh sets the wallpaper directly in lxsession autostart rather than pointing to ~/.fehbg <br/>
 After installation, you may want to change this to ~/.fehbg & in lxsession autostart for customization. <br/>